-All businesses, whether in healthcare or not, often fall prey to seasonality and audiology is no different.
+All businesses fall prey to seasonality and audiology is no different.
 Some months are great and patients seem to pour through the door and it's hard to keep up.
 Others are dry, with only a few appointments, repairs or follow-ups.
 It only takes one dry spell watching your bank balance whittled away on running costs to know the panic that sets in.

 “Why is my phone not ringing?”, “How am I going to make ends meet?”

 This natural seasonality is a major concern many healthcare providers grapple with, the good news is that there are ways to extend your reach and get more patients that can turn these bad months into good.

 Spending more on marketing is one of them.
 Coupled with your marketing efforts is creatively about how you actually offer your services.
 Are there more markets you can target?
 New ways that work for the patients that are not already knocking on your door?

 Conventional walk-ins or call-in patients are great, but, they are only the tip of the iceberg of what is possible and don't exactly leave you in control.

 Instead of waiting for patients to come to you, why not pack up your kit and venture out into the world to find patients where they are?
 I am sure that you already know that if patients are not sitting in your office, they must be somewhere else.
 You need only find them.

 5 areas that could allow you to reach more patients by offering mobile services.